The Jerusalem Center for Near Eastern Studies: Reflections of a Modern Pioneer

 On more than one occasion, the government of Israel almost fell over a vote of no confidence regarding our center.
 At that time there was a political crisis in Israel, and a government of national unity was created that encompassed the right, the left, the in-between, the religious, and the nationalists.
 It was a big potpourri government with so many voices that it, in certain matters, was largely ineffective.
 Prime Minister Shimon Peres had his turn as prime minister in those four years, and he put together a special committee to deal with the Mormon question.
 The committee involved eight ministers of government.
 Imagine, the busiest officials in any government—the ministers, not their underlings—to deal with the Mormon question on the Mount of Olives.
 Four of the ministers were opposed to our project, and four were in favor of the center.
 They immediately went into deadlock, and in the meantime we continued to build the center.

-At this time there was a scandal involving one of the eight committee members.
+Nearly two years later, there was a scandal involving one of the eight committee members.
 He was involved in some personal problems and dropped out of the government.
 This was a crisis in and of itself, but that left the ministerial committee with four members in favor of our project and three opposed.
 They proceeded to vote in favor of our presence in Jerusalem and of our building on the Mount of Olives.

 Another aspect of the opposition involved the fact that we were Christians.
 Our opponents felt that such a magnificent parcel of land in Jerusalem should have been set aside for an imposing and magnificent Jewish edifice such as the Supreme Court building.